cdron77/kvaser-convert-lib/kvlibsdk/ReadMe.txt

 2 Requirements
 ==============

-  The package libxml2-dev is needed in order to build kvamemolibxml.
+  The packages libxml2-dev pkg-config are needed in order to build kvamemolibxml.

-  The packages libssl-dev and zlib1g-dev are needed to build kvlclib.
+  The package zlib1g-dev is needed to build kvlclib.